cuhHub/Noir/README.md

 Finally, examples can be found in the `examples` directory.
 You can see a quick example below however.

+## 📜 Documentation
+Documentation can be found [here](https://cuhhub.gitbook.io/noir/).

+At the moment, the documentation only contains tutorials as well as an installation guide.
+More things will be added to the documentation in the future.

+## 🔨 Installation
+For learning how to install and use Noir in your framework, please check out the [documentation.](https://cuhhub.gitbook.io/noir/)

 ## ❔ Example
 Let's say your addon needs to spawn objects then despawn them after some time, you can create something called a `Service` that handles this.